 You can test how well your thyroid is functioning with a Thyroid Function Blood Test.
 The test can measure your body levels of essential hormones such as T3 (the most active thyroid hormone) and thyroid-stimulating hormone (TSH).
 This can check your levels are in the normal range.

 In the past, iodine deficiency was a major problem because we relied on the food we grew to eat.
 If our soil was low in iodine, this would mean our foods were also low in iodine.

 Food is now readily available from all over the world, so the severe form of iodine deficiency is very rare in the UK.
 But there is growing concern that many people live with milder deficiencies, which do not always have obvious symptoms.

-Many countries, such as New Zealand and the United States have iodine-fortification programs.
-This means that iodine is added in to common foods, such as salt and bread, in small amounts to keep the population healthy.
-The United Kingdom (UK) does not currently have an iodine fortification program.
+Many countries, such as New Zealand and the United States have iodine-fortification programmes.
+This means that iodine is added to some foods, such as salt and bread, to keep the population healthy.
+The United Kingdom (UK) does not currently have an iodine-fortification programme.